ryansheehy0/Cheat_Sheets/react.md

 State is used for variables that when changed should cause a re-render on the screen.
 These tend to be variables that are different for each client who visits the site.

 useState tells React that something has changed to the DOM so react can re-render the DOM.

+In react when a page is re-rendered(because of a state change) then the component function is ran again to return the JSX.

 ```javascript
 import { useState } from 'react';